Hyena

 Allegory/Moral

 The hyena represents untrustworthy, two-faced people.
-Or it represents humanity, who first worshipped God and then worshipped idols.
+Or it represents humanity, who first worshiped God and then worshiped idols.
 It can also signify a greedy and lustful man.